Jbleezy/BO1-Reimagined/README.md

 * Multiple players can now buy the same perk at the same time
 * Perks now fade in on the HUD when obtained
 * Removed blur effect that previously happened after buying a perk
-* Perk order will no longer be changed when losing a perk
+* Perk order no longer changes when losing a perk
-* All perk machines on all maps now make a sound when bumping into them
+* All perk machines now make a sound when bumping into them

 ### Quick Revive
 * Hintstring now says "Quick Revive" in solo and coop